DkIT Business Student Secures Place on New Frontiers Entrepreneur Development Programme25 March 2020

 The device can be easily adapted for bio fuel, thus allowing homeowners to monitor remotely oil levels.
 Linda had the idea two years ago, but it was last semester when she undertook a module in Applied Market Research along with the help of her lecturer, Dr. Kate Johnston, the research confirmed the idea had real potential.

 Speaking about her project, Linda noted;

 “The research method module we studied during Year 2 not only enabled me to scope out the size of the potential market but also that there was no real competition.
-My lecturer suggested I apply for the New Frontiers programme.
+My lecturer suggested I apply for New Frontiers .
 Up until then I wasn’t sure how to proceed.
-I wasn’t even aware of the New Frontiers programme but I thought why not!”
+I wasn’t even aware of the New Frontiers Entrepreneur Development Programme but I thought why not!”

 Certainly the three year BB (hons) degree played a huge part in this success.